Skip to content

 There are plenty of options to choose from, but the two names you'll see popping up most often in this category are Buffer and Hootsuite.
 They're both synonymous with social media management, but they differ quite a bit in their features and how they approach the task at hand.

-I spent time testing each app—scheduling and tracking posts for my X, LinkedIn, and Instagram accounts.
+I spent time testing each app—scheduling and tracking posts for my X and LinkedIn accounts.
 Here's how they measure up: Buffer vs. Hootsuite.

 Buffer vs. Hootsuite at a glance

-The simple answer is: Buffer is better for creators and small organizations that are just looking for a scheduling tool with a few extra features; Hootsuite is for larger organizations that want a robust social media management tool, especially those that want to go beyond simple scheduling and analytics.
+The simple answer is: Buffer is better for creators and small organizations who are looking for a simple, easy-to-use, scheduling tool with a few extra features; Hootsuite is for larger organizations that want a robust social media management tool, especially those that want to go beyond simple scheduling and analytics.

 Here's a quick table of the main features I evaluated when looking at Hootsuite vs. Buffer and how they stack up.
 But don't go just by the stars—context is important, so keep reading for the deep dive.